noman07022004/Communicative-English/+/backformation.md

 ### Introduction
 - **Backformation** is a word-formation process where a new word (usually a verb) is created by removing a suffix from an existing word (usually a noun or adjective).
-- In this process, the original word is "reduced" to create a new word with a different part of speech, often changing the meaning or function of the word.
+- In this process, the original word is "reduced" to create a new word with a different [[part of speech]], often changing the meaning or function of the word.
 For example:
 	- **Television** → **Televise** (noun to verb)
 	- **Donation** → **Donate** (noun to verb)
 	- **Emotion** → **Emote** (noun to verb)